cosmos72/gomacro/README.md

   how to have your application's functions, variable, constants and types available in the interpreter.

-  Note: gomacro is currently [MPL 2.0](LICENSE), which imposes some restrictions on programs that use gomacro.
+  Note: gomacro license is [MPL 2.0](LICENSE), which imposes some restrictions on programs that use gomacro.
+  See [MPL 2.0 FAQ](https://www.mozilla.org/en-US/MPL/2.0/FAQ/) for common questions regarding the license terms and conditions.

 * a way to execute Go source code on-the-fly without a Go compiler: you can either run `gomacro FILENAME.go` (works on every supported platform)